jackharrisonsherlock/common/readme.md

 ## Terminal

-In the screenshot you see Common running in [Hyper](https://hyper.is/) with a [custom colour theme](https://github.com/jackharrisonsherlock/dotfiles/blob/master/dots/.hyper.js) based on [Ray.so Breeze](https://ray.so/) and [SF Mono](https://developer.apple.com/fonts/) font.
+In the screenshot you see Common running in [Hyper](https://hyper.is/) with the [GitHub Dark Theme](https://github.com/ohheyjosh/hyper-github-dark) and [SF Mono](https://developer.apple.com/fonts/) font.